From discrete-time policies to continuous-time diffusion samplers: Asymptotic equivalences and faster training: Experiments

 \paragraph{Results: Training-time discretization.} In \Cref{fig:elbo_gaps}, we show the ELBO gaps on three of the datasets for different training-time discretizations as a function of $N_{\rm train}$.
 We observe that, for all objectives, training with \textbf{Random} discretization consistently outperforms \textbf{Uniform} discretization with a small number of steps, with the two converging as $N_{\rm train}$ increases to approach $N_{\rm eval}=100$.
 The \textbf{Equidistant} discretization performs similarly to \textbf{Random} in most cases (see \Cref{fig:elbo_gaps_equidistant}).

-Notably, the time-local objectives (DB and FL-DB) perform similarly to the trajectory-level objectives (TB and PIS) when trained with few steps.
-However, as $N_{\rm train}$ increases, the time-local models' performance typically plateaus or even (on some targets they even diverge with 100 steps).
-These results suggest that time-local objectives trained with nonuniform discretization and few steps can be a viable alternative to trajectory-level objectives in high-dimensional problems where the memory requirements associated with long trajectories are prohibitive.
+\looseness=-1 Notably, the time-local objectives (DB, FL-DB) perform similarly to the trajectory-level objectives (TB, PIS) when trained with few steps.
+However, as $N_{\rm train}$ increases, the time-local models' performance typically plateaus (on some targets, they diverge with 100 steps).
+These results suggest that time-local objectives trained with nonuniform discretization and few steps can be a viable alternative to trajectory-level objectives in high-dimensional problems where the memory requirements of training on long trajectories are prohibitive.

 \paragraph{Results: Time efficiency.} The training time per iteration is expected to scale approximately linearly with the trajectory length $N_{\rm train}$. \Cref{fig:timing_main} (left) confirms this scaling and illustrates the relative cost of different objectives: FL-DB and methods using the Langevin parametrization are the most expensive, as they require stepwise evaluations of the target energy and its gradient, respectively. \Cref{fig:timing_main} (right) shows the ELBO gap plotted against training time, demonstrating that methods with nonuniform discretization achieve a superior trade-off between training time and sampling performance.